christianhujer/aceunit/README.md

 ## Dropped Features
 The previous versions of AceUnit had a number of features that have been deliberately dropped to keep things simple:
 <dl>
-<dt>Annotation-style processing</dt><dd>Previous versions of AceUnit used annootation-style processing like `A_Test`, `A_BeforeClass`, and so on.
+<dt>Annotation-style processing</dt><dd>Previous versions of AceUnit used annotation-style processing like `A_Test`, `A_BeforeClass`, and so on.
 This was a bit fragile and required an extra parser.
 Annotations will come back once C has annotations.
 They're on the way, give it a few more years.
 This also made it possible to get rid of _Java_ for the generator and replace it with a simple shell script.</dd>
 <dt>Multiple fixture methods</dt><dd>Previous versions of AceUnit allowed for multiple setup and teardown functions per fixture.
 I don't think this was really used.
 This has been dropped to save a bit of memory.</dd>
 </dl>